 The best way to learn about the history and traditions of Taos Pueblo is on tour.
 Guided Taos Pueblo Tours are available daily starting at 9:00 am., and run every 30 minutes.
 Moreover, Tour Guides are volunteers and tell you about the highlights of the culture, history, and people.
 Finally, guides take you to areas of significance in the village, you won’t miss important places.
 And don’t forget about tips.
 Put on comfortable shoes for this tour.
 Furthermore, after the rain, it is very muddy.

 Taos Pueblo Visiting Rules

-As a guest on the Taos Pueblo, you must respect their laws and customs.
-So, most essential rules in Pueblo of Taos are:
+Above all, as a guest of the Taos Pueblo, you must respect their laws and customs.
+So, the most essential rules in Pueblo of Taos are:

 - respect the “restricted area” signs as they protect the privacy of Pueblo residents and the sites of native religious practices,

-- do not enter doors that are not clearly marked as shops,
+- you can’t enter doors that are not shops,

-- is not allowed to photograph members of the tribe without permission,
+- also, you can’t photograph members of the tribe without permission,

 - do not enter the walls surrounding the ruins of the old church and cemetery,

 - do not wade in the river — it is a source of drinking water for a tribe,